Porsche 997 years to avoid — most common problems

 The second generation of the Porsche 997, or the 997.2 model to be precise, started its journey in 2009 and lasted until the end of production in 2013.
 However, the 2009 model, regardless of the facelift improvements, still had some issues that made it one of the “worst” Porsche 997 production years.

 It received the most complaints, although to be honest, there weren’t many complaints about this model overall.
 So, we have to consider that as well when debating on the reliability of the model as a whole.
-The main issues that the 2009 model came with include bore scoring, excessive oil consumption and even some oil getting trapped in the engine, and coolant leaks.
+The main negative feedback that the 2009 model came with included bore scoring, excessive oil consumption even some oil getting trapped in the engine, and coolant leaks.

 On top of that, there’s the issue that drivers caused themselves by revving the car too high before the engine reached operational temperature.
 That’s another thing to have in mind, as well as the exhaust problem that caught up with the 2013 model year.